4th Ave S Bridge Repair

 Schedule and construction

 We are finalizing the design for the repair of the 4th Ave S Bridge.
 Coordination with the railroad companies is taking longer than anticipated with two railroad companies having rails below the bridge.
-We expect to have a project update in spring 2023.
+We expect to have a project update in late Summer 2024.

 Get involved